Facelift Naples, FL (Rhytidectomy)

 The dressing is removed the day after the procedure and a removable supportive wrap then applied.
 Incision care instructions are then reviewed.

-Some of the sutures are removed between one and two weeks after surgery, and some of the sutures dissolve on their own.
+Some of the sutures are removed between one and two weeks after the procedure, and some of the sutures dissolve on their own.

 Most patients experience discomfort or pain for the first 24-48 hours, which is well controlled with pain medicine.
 The surgeon will prescribe medication to keep postoperative patients more comfortable as they recover.
 It is not unusual to have a certain degree of bruising and swelling following an endoscopic facelift procedure.
 Most patients are instructed to use cold compresses and avoid running or similar activities to keep swelling at a minimum.
 To prevent excessive swelling and the possibility of infection, a short course of post-operative steroids or antibiotics are often prescribed.
 Patients are encouraged to inform their surgeon of any severe or unusual side effects.
-Our plastic surgeons believe in meticulous post-op care and will see post-operative patients on a regular basis during the first two weeks after surgery.
+Our plastic surgeons believe in meticulous post-op care and will see post-operative patients on a regular basis during the first two weeks after the procedure.
+They generally have follow-up visits with their patients at scheduled intervals for the first one year post-operatively.

 Choosing the Right Endoscopic Facelift Surgeon

 Because any type of cosmetic procedure is associated with a specific number of risks, it is essential to select a plastic surgeon that is both compassionate and experienced.
-Dr. Agarwal’s, Dr. Maloney’s and Dr. Gill’s experience in facial plastic surgery and their rapport with patients of all ages and from all walks of life makes them an ideal choice for those planning endoscopic facelift surgeries.
+Dr. Agarwal’s, Dr. Maloney’s, and Dr. Holmes’s experience in facial plastic surgery and their rapport with patients of all ages and from all walks of life makes them an ideal choice for those planning endoscopic facelift surgeries.

-Dr. Agarwal, Dr. Maloney and Dr. Gill are highly qualified to perform numerous cosmetic procedures with the skill and precision that only an experienced surgeon can offer.
-For this reason, anyone who is considering a rhytidectomy should schedule a consultation with Dr. Agarwal, Dr. Maloney and Dr. Gill to learn about all the options.
+Dr. Agarwal, Dr. Maloney, and Dr. Holmes are highly qualified to perform numerous cosmetic procedures with the skill and precision that only an experienced surgeon can offer.
+For this reason, anyone who is considering a rhytidectomy should schedule a consultation with Dr. Agarwal, Dr. Maloney, or Dr. Holmes to learn about all the options.
 In this way, prospective clients can discuss the pros and cons of various facelift methods and discover whether or not rhytidectomy is a wise choice.

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill is the best way to determine which procedure is best suited to meet your goals.
-During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.
+An individual consultation with one of our Naples plastic surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Holmes is the best way to determine which procedure is best suited to meet your goals.
+During this consultation, the surgeon will listen to your goals, examine you, and explain proposed changes to you.

 No. The beauty of this procedure is that the face is strengthened in multiple layers during an endoscopic facelift.
-The flexibility of this procedure allows it to be custom designed to suit the needs of a 39 year old, or a 69 year old.
+The flexibility of this procedure allows it to be custom designed to suit the needs of a 42-year-old, or a 69-year-old.

-Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill will make this decision after your consultation.
-Most commonly, ultra-thin drains are used for about two days post-operatively in order to reduce bruising and swelling.
-If drains are used, these are removed easily in the office.
+Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Holmes use ultra-thin drains for about two to three days post-operatively in order to reduce bruising and swelling.
+If drains are used, these are removed easily in the Naples or Fort Myers office.

 You will need someone to help you for at least one or two days post-operatively.
 If a supportive friend or family member is not available, then home nursing can be arranged through our office.